St Antony's Priory: The Story So Far

 In September 2018, an Anglican Priest, Nicholas Buxton, was appointed to implement a new vision for St Antony’s.
-This includes the establishment of a residential praying community, for men and women who might be at a crossroads in life and wondering where God might be calling them next, and the development of St Antony’s as a centre for the study of spirituality, complementing existing work around the training and provision of spiritual directors and other expressions of pastoral support and outreach.
+This includes the establishment of a residential praying community, for men and women who might be at a crossroads in life and wondering where God might be calling them next, and the further development of St Antony’s as a centre for the study of spirituality, complementing existing work around the training and provision of spiritual directors and other expressions of pastoral support and outreach.

 In all of this, St Antony’s continues to be a place of spiritual refreshment and exploration, offering space for groups and individuals to come for retreats, quiet days and a variety of other activities, including drop-in meditation sessions and peer support groups.

 The motto of the Society of the Sacred Mission is: Ad gloriam Dei in eius voluntate (To the glory of God in the doing of his will).
-Fr Kelly described it as ‘an idea in the working’, one that continues to evolve as we seek to discern God’s will.
+Fr Kelly described it as ‘an idea in the working’, one that continues to evolve as we seek to discern God’s will today.